DoTheEvo/veeam-prometheus-grafana/README.md

 * -11 =  running full backup or full synthetic backup
 * 99 = disabled or not scheduled

-The double digit ones are addition from script.
+The double digit ones are addition by the script.
-Also for agent based backups there needed to be some adjustment as they used different values.
+Also for agent based backups there needed to be rewrite of their values, as they used different ones.

 #### Job run visualization